checkstyle/contribution/checkstyle-tester/README.md

 **extraMvnRegressionOptions** (xm) - this option can be used to supply extra command line arguments to maven during the Checkstyle regression run.
 For example, if you want to skip site generation, you would add `--extraMvnRegressionOptions "-Dmaven.site.skip=true"` to `diff.groovy` execution.

+**allowExcludes** (g) - this option tells `diff.groovy` to allow paths and files defined in the file specified for the `--listOfProjects (-l)` argument to be excluded from report generation (optional, default is false).
+This option is used for files that are not compilable or that Checkstyle cannot parse.

 ## Outputs